vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-gs.md

 - API
 ---

-### What is Spring Cloud Gateway?
+### What Is Spring Cloud Gateway?

-Spring Cloud Gateway provides a library for building API Gateways on top of Spring and Java.
-It provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross cutting concerns such as security, resiliency, and monitoring.
-For more information, make sure to check out [What is Spring Cloud Gateway?](../scg-what-is).
+Spring Cloud Gateway provides a library for building API gateways on top of Spring and Java.
+It provides a flexible way of routing requests based on a number of criteria, as well as focuses on cross-cutting concerns such as security, resiliency, and monitoring.
+For more information, make sure to check out [What is Spring Cloud Gateway?](../scg-what-is)

-In this guide, you'll stand up a bare-bones gateway using Spring Cloud Gateway that will do some light request modification.
-You'll see the basics of Spring Cloud Gateway, which serve as a great foundation for those just starting out.
+In this guide, you'll stand up a bare-bones gateway using Spring Cloud Gateway, which will do some light request modification.
+You'll see the basics of Spring Cloud Gateway, which will serve as a great foundation for those just starting out.

-### Before you Begin
+### Before You Begin

-Here's what you'll need:
+There are a few things you need to do before getting started with Spring Cloud Gateway:

 - About 15 minutes
 - Your text editor or IDE of choice